9 Intro to Linux Administration

 .

-In the course of administering a server, you will probably need to change a file’s permissions.
+You will probably need to change a file’s permissions when administering a server.
 You can do so using the chmod

 command.